artix75/psyc/doc/markdown/functions.md

 ### PSGetOutputLayer

-In: psyc.h, line: 417
+In: psyc.h, line: 418

 ```c
 PSLayer  * PSGetOutputLayer (PSModel *model)
 ```

-Return the output layer (basically, the last laye) of [model](types.md#pslayer).
+Return the output layer (basically, the last layer) of [model](types.md#pslayer).
 If [model](types.md#pslayer) is part of a multi-model chain, the function will return the output layer of the output model (the last model) of the chain.

 **RETURN VALUES**